aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentvisitor/visitfieldstart/_index.md

 ### Remarks

+A field in a Word Word document consists of a field code and field value.

+For example, a field that displays a page number can be represented as follows:

+[FieldStart]PAGE[FieldSeparator]98[FieldEnd]

-A field in a Word Word document consists of a field code and field value.For example, a field that displays a page number can be represented as follows:[FieldStart]PAGE[FieldSeparator]98[FieldEnd]The field separator separates field code from field value in the document.
-Note that some fields have only field code and do not have field separator and field value.Fields can be nested.
+The field separator separates field code from field value in the document.
+Note that some fields have only field code and do not have field separator and field value.

+Fields can be nested.

 ### Examples